racod3r/bridal-order-system/README.md

 ### Project Status
 - The **Reports** section has not been coded yet
 - I intend to add a stock list which the user can make changes to
+- I intend on increasing the efficiency of my code by making use of functions etc
 - I am still working with the company and aim to finish my project soon

 ### Slightly outdated documentation